Dmongue1/CMSC-471-Project-1/README.md

    * only starts new game if game counter is less than the numbers of games asked for by user
    * only starts new game if boolean 'continue playing' variable is true (meant to be used via button to halt loop)

- - commented out game over alert popup
+ - commented out game over alert popup from elsewhere, moved it into single-game playGame function

- - added in 'all games finished' popup
+ - added in 'all games finished' popup in gameLoop

 Goals:
  - 'end after current game' button for loop